Los 40 USA

 British Open history: winners, courses, records and statistics

-The Open Championship, also known as the Open or the British Open in America, is going back to Royal Liverpool for its 151st edition.
-As the fourth major of the season, next to the Masters, the US Open and the PGA Championship, we analyze what has made this tournament special for over a hundred and fifty years.
+The Open Championship, also known as the Open or the British Open in America, is back in Scotland’s Royal Troon for its 152nd edition.
+As the fourth and final major of the season, next to the Masters, the US Open and the PGA Championship, we analyze what has made this tournament special for over a hundred and fifty years.

 The Oldest major